TITLE 8: AGRICULTURE AND ANIMALS

 Section 215.55 Safety Relief Devices

-a) Every container used in systems covered by Sections 215.85, 215.110, and 215.115 without permanent supply piping to another source of excess pressure shall be protected from excess pressure by one or more pressure relief valves of the spring loaded type conforming with applicable requirements of ASME UG-125(c)(3); UL-132, “Standard on Safety Relief Valves for Anhydrous Ammonia and LP Gas”, or other equivalent pressure relief valve standard.
+a) Every container used in systems covered by Sections 215.85, 215.110, and 215.115 without permanent supply piping to another source of excess pressure shall be protected from excess pressure by one or more pressure relief valves of the spring loaded type conforming with applicable requirements of ASME UG-125(c)(3), UL-132 or other equivalent pressure relief valve standard.

 b) Pressure relief valves shall be in direct communication with the vapor space of the container.
 All pressure relief discharge openings shall have suitable rain caps that will allow free discharge of the vapor and prevent the entrance of water.
 Provision shall be made for draining condensate that may accumulate.